matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 With Matomo 5 we have introduced vendor proxy patterns.
 Plugins should no longer directly use any dependencies that are shipped with Matomo.
 We have introduced a set of classes and methods that can be used instead.

 This step will allow us to easily update and replace vendor libraries without the requirement to do a major release for it as plugins will be fully encapsulated and separated from our dependencies.
 If your plugin needs direct access to a certain dependency, consider creating a [GitHub issue](https://github.com/matomo-org/matomo/issues) for adding a proxy pattern for it, or bundle your own prefixed version of the dependency with your plugin.
+For example, if you wanted to use a version of the sparkline library or yaml parser in your plugin, you could either create an issue to have them proxied in Matomo or you could use [PhpScoper](https://github.com/humbug/php-scoper) to prefix the libraries directly in your plugin.

 The following part will explain how to replace the usage of certain vendor libraries with our proxies: